Seanld/Latte/README.md

 `apt-get` for Pythonista.

+*NOTE:* _There is a ton of documentation located over at http://seanld.me/latte!_

 ## Installing

 NOTICE: Latte is built to run on the StaSh shell.
 Make sure you have that installed before you run the installer code.